 The Cascadia Poetry Festival is an international event which gathers writers, artists, scientists and activists to collaborate, discover and foster deeper connection between all inhabitants and the place itself.
 Over four days the fest serves as cultural bioregional investigation and features Academic, Democratic and Performance components, late night readings, a Small Press Fair and several workshops.
 Some of the best poetry minds in the bioregion gather, discuss this place and begin to better understand Cascadia and our role here.
 The festival was founded by SPLAB, a Seattle-based non-profit organization founded in 1993.

-The festival will NOT be staged in 2018, but we will be staging two retreats to investigate the intersection of poetics and bioregionalism:
+The festival was not staged in 2018, but two retreats were facilitated to allow organizers and bioregional activists and poets to investigate the intersection of poetics and bioregionalism:

 Some reviews of CPF5 by participants: